-A CBBC linked to an index is an instrument which tracks the performance of the underlying index.
+A CBBC linked to the shares of a company is an instrument which tracks the performance of the underlying shares.

-The trading price of the CBBCs tends to mirror the movement of the Index level in dollar value.
+The trading price of the CBBCs tends to mirror the movement in the price of the underlying Shares in dollar value.